WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

 } // namespace WasmEdge
 ```

-Remember to implement any additional functions or structures that your plugin requires to fulfill its functionality.
+Remember to implement any additional functions or structures your plug-in requires to fulfill its functionality.

-By following these steps and implementing the necessary functions and descriptors, you can create a plug-in with host functions and modules in WasmEdge C++ API.
-You can continue developing your plugin by adding functionality and implementing the desired behavior.
+Following these steps and implementing the necessary functions and descriptors, you can create a plug-in with host functions and modules in WasmEdge C++ API.
+You can continue developing your plug-in by adding functionality and implementing the desired behavior.

-## Build plugin
+## Build plug-in

 To build the plug-in shared library, developers should build in CMake with the WasmEdge source.

-- Assume that the folder named `test` is created under the `<PATH_TO_WASMEDGE_SOURCE>/plugins`.
+- Assume that the' test' folder is created under the `<PATH_TO_WASMEDGE_SOURCE>/plug-ins`.
 Add this line in the `<PATH_TO_WASMEDGE_SOURCE>/plugins/CMakeLists.txt`:

   ```cmake
   add_subdirectory(test)